rjsf-team/react-jsonschema-form/docs/api-reference/form-props.md

 If you just want to make some fields read-only, see the `ui:readonly` parameter in `uiSchema`.

+## duplicateKeySuffixSeparator

+When using `additionalProperties`, key collision is prevented by appending a unique integer suffix to the duplicate key.
+For example, when you add a key named `myKey` to a form where `myKey` is already described, then your new key will become `myKey-1`.
+`duplicateKeySuffixSeparator` allows you to override the default separator, `"-"` with a string of your choice.

 ## enctype

 The value of this prop will be passed to the `enctype` [HTML attribute on the form](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-enctype).